Skip to content

 Configuration options

-• Select subset of nodes: Show only nodes of interest
+• Nodes filtering: Show only nodes of interest

 Tags are a handy tool to mark jobs during different optimization steps (e.g. tags: "without optimization", "optimization A", "optimization B", ...) or jobs from different workflows (e.g. tags: "workflow A", "workflow B").
 Filtering for tags on the jobs page allows easily finding all jobs with the same tag.